satyamsoni2211/webpack_starter/README.md

 - Babel @ 7 for transpiling ES 2016 to es-15
 - Minimizing the final bundled file using Terser

-## to compile the bundle run the below command
+## To compile the bundle run the below command

 > npm run build